vaidehi8913/burer-monteiro/README.md

 Files in the `public` directory, along with a few files in the `src` directory (`index.js`, `index.css`, `Main.js`) are there to host the site and do other logistical tasks that you probably don't want to mess with.

+Every time you save a file, it should automatically instantly update the locally running version (if you have `npm start` running).

 ### Push your changes